Osvalds/mobilly-homework/README.md

 # mobilly-homework
-Homework assignment for frontend developer position at Mobilly
+Homework assignment for the frontend developer position at Mobilly

 # about
 To run css processor open `__generator` and run `npm install`.
 After install just type in `gulp`.
 To run simply after cloning repo, remove the proxy option in Gulp Browsersync option..